rzk666/SM_04_11_2020_fixed/README.md

 ## TODOS
 * Presist data on client inside of removing it to prevent unnecessary fetches(!)
+* Add inifinite scroll \ pagination to the table so we don't overflow it with users(!)

 ## Run Locally
 npm install